 Treatment And Coping

 Behavioral psychotherapy types like cognitive behavioral therapy and dialectical behavioral therapy have proven to be extremely helpful for treating borderline.
-Giving people the tools they need to regulate their emotions, cope with emotional intensity, and create strategies for communication can be life changing.
+Giving people the tools they need to regulate their emotions, cope with emotional intensity, and create strategies for communication can be life-changing.
 Borderline was once considered untreatable.
 Today, through therapy and treatment more people are finding ways to live with their condition.

 Avalon Malibu is a certified mental health treatment facility providing trusted residential care to individuals with a primary diagnosis of borderline personality disorder.
-If you are in need of treatment and are ready heal, call us today for a confidential assessment at 1 888-958-7511.
+If you are in need of treatment and are ready to heal, call us today for a confidential assessment at 1 888-958-7511.